iacrowe/Webpage/content/authors/admin/_index.md

 title: Ian A Rowe
 ---

 I am Associate Professor at the University of Leeds and Honorary Consultant Hepatologist at the Leeds Liver Unit.
-My group focuses on patient relevant aspects of clinical hepatology, particularly diagnosis and the impacts of treatment on outcomes.
-We employ a wide range of methods from analytical epidemiology to large-scale clinical trials.
+My group focuses on patient relevant aspects of clinical hepatology, particularly diagnosis and the impacts of treatment on outcomes, using wide range of methods from analytical epidemiology to large-scale clinical trials.

 I am currently Chair of the British Association for the Study of the Liver Research Committee and I lead the Monitoring Group for the National Liver Transplant Offering System.